 That's all I care about.

-And as the governor said, you can rebuild your homes, you can get property back, but you can't get your life back.
+You can get property back, but you can't get your life back.

-So if you've been told if you're one of the 650,000 that has to bear the traffic and the long lines at the gas station and some empty shelves, they've done a very good job.
+So if you've been told, if you're one of the 650,000 that has to bear the traffic and the long lines at the gas station and some empty shelves, they've done a very good job.

-I I've been talking to my sheriff buddy Carmine, and I actually posted a news article about him.
+I've been talking to my sheriff buddy Carmine, and I actually posted a news article about him.

 More supplies are coming in, so stay in contact with your local stores.